-- (1) Any person delivering hazardous substances to any supplier or user: - (a) may not park any delivery vehicle on or across any pavement or a public road; - (b) may not place or allow any delivery hose to lie on or across any pavement, public road or other premises, or pass through or over a building; - (c) must ensure that a 9kg dry chemical fire extinguisher is available and placed in the immediate readiness at all times; - (d) must ensure that, during the pumped transfer of hazardous substances by pipe or hose, the delivery vehicle and all components of the transfer including the storage facility are bonded and earthed; - (e) must ensure that the delivery vehicle is positioned so as to enable quick and easy removal thereof in the event of an emergency situation without exacerbating the situation; and - (f) must ensure that no hazardous substance is transferred from a delivery vehicle to a facility that is leaking or broken. - (2) The owner of any device connected with or used for the delivery of a hazardous substance must ensure that the device is designed for the intended purpose and is in a safe and good working condition. - (3) The person in charge of any delivery process relating to any hazardous substance must take reasonable precautionary measures to ensure that no hazardous substance is spilled on any surface during delivery or the transfer thereof from a delivery vehicle to a storage facility. - (4) No person may transfer or permit the transfer of any hazardous substance to a motor vehicle, aircraft, vessel, ship or boat whilst the power source thereof is in operation. - (5) No person may transfer a hazardous substance to an aircraft unless and until the aircraft has been bonded to the transfer device and earthed to ground. - (6) Any person who fails to comply with the provisions of this section commits offence.
+- (1) Any person delivering hazardous substances to any supplier or user- - (a) may not park any delivery vehicle on or across any pavement or a public road;

-103. Prohibition of certain actions
+(b) may not place or allow any delivery hose to lie on or across any pavement, public road or other premises, or pass through or over a building;

-- (1) Any person who on any premises stores or permits, hazardous substances to be stored, handled or used, as the case may be, may not: - (a) perform, have performed or permit any act or action that may reasonably result in or cause a fire or an explosion; and - (b) perform, have performed or permit any act or action that may reasonably obstruct the escape to safety of any human being or animal during an emergency situation. - (2) No person may dump or permit any hazardous substance to be dumped into any borehole, pit, sewer, drain system or surface water. - (3) No person may discard hazardous substances in any manner other than by having or permitting such substances to be removed by a registered hazardous waste disposal agency that is suitably equipped to do so. - (4) No person may light, bring or use, or permit any fire, flame or anything that produces or is capable of producing an open flame within 5m of any area where hazardous substances are stored, used or handled.
+- (c) must ensure that a 9kg dry chemical fire extinguisher is available and placed in the immediate readiness at all times; - (d) must ensure that, during the pumped transfer of hazardous substances by pipe or hose, the delivery vehicle and all components of the transfer including the storage facility are bonded and earthed; - (e) must ensure that the delivery vehicle is positioned so as to enable quick and easy removal thereof in the event of an emergency situation without exacerbating the situation; and - (f) must ensure that no hazardous substance is transferred from a delivery vehicle to a facility that is leaking or broken. - (2) The owner of any device connected with or used for the delivery of a hazardous substance must ensure that the device is designed for the intended purpose and is in a safe and good working condition. - (3) The person in charge of any delivery process relating to any hazardous substance must take reasonable precautionary measures to ensure that no hazardous substance is spilled on any surface during delivery or the transfer thereof from a delivery vehicle to a storage facility. - (4) No person may transfer or permit the transfer of any hazardous substance to a motor vehicle, aircraft, vessel, ship or boat whilst the power source thereof is in operation. - (5) No person may transfer a hazardous substance to an aircraft unless and until the aircraft has been bonded to the transfer device and earthed to ground.

-(5) No person may use or permit any device to be used in connection with hazardous substances in any basement of a building, excluding a gas welding device and/or gas cutting device for the sole purpose of welding and/or cutting in connection with the maintenance of that building,
+107. Prohibition of certain actions

-- (6) With the exception of the driver or other person in charge thereof, no person may fill, have filled or permit the filling of the fuel tank of a bus while there is any other person or persons on board such bus and no person may transport or permit the transportation of any hazardous substances in or on any bus, except in the fuel tank. - (7) Any person who fails to comply with the provisions of this section commits an offence.
+- (1) Any person who stores or permits, hazardous substances to be stored, handled or used, may not- - (a) perform any act or action that may reasonably result in or cause a fire or an explosion; or - (b) perform any act or action that may reasonably obstruct the escape to safety of any human being or animal during an emergency situation. - (2) No person may dump or permit any hazardous substance to be dumped into any borehole, pit, sewer, drain system or surface water. - (3) No person may discard hazardous substances in any manner other than by a registered hazardous waste disposal agency. - (4) No person may light, bring or use, or permit any fire, flame or anything that produces or is capable of producing an open flame within 5m of any area where hazardous substances are stored, used or handled. - (5) No person may use or permit any device to be used in connection with hazardous substances in any basement of a building, excluding a gas welding device or gas cutting device for the sole purpose of welding or cutting in connection with the maintenance of that building. - (6) With the exception of the driver or other person in charge thereof, no person may fill, have filled or permit the filling of the fuel tank of a bus while there is any other person or persons on board such bus and no person may transport or permit the transportation of any hazardous substances in or on any bus, except in the fuel tank.

-104. "No smoking" signs
+108. "No Smoking" Signs